What are the birth month flowers and their meaning?

 Yellow Narcissus flowers

-Were you surprised by your birth month flower?
+Were you surprised by these birth month flowers and their meaning?
 Or have you been inspired to incorporate the birth flower of someone special into their next floral arrangement?
 If you’ve got more info about the symbolism of flowers, share it in the comments below.

 Find more styling articles here